Ross65536/phpdev-on-docker/README.md

 # Development phase

-During the development you might need to re seed your database, or reinstall php dependencies i.e., interact with php that is running inside the container.
+During the development you might need to re seed your database, or reinstall PHP dependencies i.e., interact with PHP that is running inside the container.
 Thankfully docker provides a quick way of executing commands inside a container from the host.
 ```
     docker exec lbaw_php php artisan db:seed
     docker exec lbaw_php composer install